outbrain/fwumious_wabbit/SPEED.md

 ```
 There is about 5% speed improvement coming from that.

+# Using stack for temporary buffer
+- For FFM temporary buffer we use fixed size stack and when buffer is bigger
+than fixed sized stack, we use heap-allocated buffer.
+Code is entirely
+specialized on each codepath.
+Surprisingly saw 5%+ speedup when using stack.
+The belief is that there
+are more optimization opportunities if we make all memory addresses static
+however that is really hard to achieve without per-run recompilation of
+rust code.

 # Things we have tried
 - Using data oriented programming approach.
 We've separated weights and
 accumulated gradients into separate vectors.
 This created 50% slowdown.
 The